 We believe that children learn best by doing, so wherever possible, they are given the opportunity to experiment and carry out practical investigations.

-We are very proud of our commitment to science at The Woodland Federation and are delighted to have received recognition from STEM for encouraging and inspiring young people in STEM subjects through using STEM ambassadors at our Great Hucklow and Peak Forest sites.
+We are very proud of our commitment to science at The Woodland Federation and are delighted to have received recognition from STEM (Science, Technology, Engineering and Maths) for encouraging and inspiring young people in STEM subjects through using STEM ambassadors at our Great Hucklow and Peak Forest sites.

 When planning our lessons, we consider the vocabulary that children will learn as part of the topic.
 This is taught explicitly throughout the topic.